The Federal Child Support Guidelines: Step-by-Step

 Whose income is needed?

 In some situations, only the income of the paying parent will be required.
 In other cases, both parents’ incomes will be needed.
+When information about your income is required, you have a legal obligation to provide it.

 You will need to calculate both of your incomes if:

-- you split or share custody of the children; or
+- you split or share parenting time

-- there are special or extraordinary expenses; or
+- there are special or extraordinary expenses

-- your child is at or over the age of majority and the way you decided to calculate child support is different from the way you would calculate it if the child were under the age of majority.
+- your child is at or over the age of majority and the way you decided to calculate child support is different from the way you would calculate it if the child were under the age of majority

 If the paying parent earns more than $150,000 per year, you may need to calculate both incomes.
 The Federal Guidelines provide two options: